INDIA: THE GREAT SURRENDER

 On the fourth day, I looked like I might not make it out of India.
 Jack got us in a rickshaw to find a doctor.
 The taxi driver, sporting a set of black teeth, was confident that he knew the ‘best doctor in India’.

 The surgery was upstairs.
-The steps were grey and filthy but the office doorway had a welcoming red mat with flowers and incense next to it.
+The steps were grey and filthy but the doorway had a welcoming red mat with flowers and incense next to it.
 Three sets of shoes sat next to the door.
-I felt annoyed.
+I shook my head.
 I’ve never had to take shoes off to go to the doctor.
 I placed one foot inside the door like a petulant teenager but a lady with long black hair pointed to my shoes.
 I took them off, but I told Jack I would be pissed if someone stole them.
 Jack kicked his K-Mart thongs off.
 ‘They can take these if they want.’